 Type: YouTube Channel

 Why it works: Cooking videos are extremely popular on YouTube.
-Le Creuset takes advantage by sharing their videos and helping to raise awareness of their brand.
-This is a great example of finding ways to provide value within your company’s niche.
+Le Creuset takes advantage by sharing their own videos and helping to raise awareness of their brand.
+This is an excellent example of finding ways to provide value within your company’s niche.

 Video content is especially successful in our increasingly digital age, and providing content in a video format is a great way to make your brand more accessible to a larger audience.